Relepega/pvm/README.md

 # FAQ

 Q: Why reinvent the wheel when [pyenv-win](https://github.com/pyenv-win/pyenv-win) exists and does the same thing?

-A: Excuse my ignorance, but i didn't know of its existence until the creation of this project.
+A: Forgive my ignorance, but i didn't know of its existence until the creation of this project.

-Q: The application says that the specified version of python was not downloaded, why is it?
-A: The project is still in early developement, so don't expect everything to work as it should 😉.